THRIVE Frequently Asked Questions (FAQs)

 No. Individual modules do not have timeline requirements or restrictions.
 Rather, individual PGM development metrics include time goals, i.e. minimum, moonshot and spaceshot.
 Furthermore, performer teams are required to address all three modules within the 5-year performance period.
 To achieve this goal, THRIVE encourages teams to perform across all three modules in parallel and to initiate all portfolio platforms at program kick-off.

 Yes.
 THRIVE requires patient voices to lead as part of a leadership trio with scientists and clinicians to solve the mission of THRIVE.
-To that end, THRIVE encourages scientifically minded patient advocacy groups (PAGs) experienced in novel drug development, patient registries, digital tools, data applications, patient outcomes, and others to propose to THRIVE.
+To that end, THRIVE encourages scientifically minded patient advocacy groups (PAGs) experienced in driving collaborators through novel drug development, patient registries, digital tools, data applications, patient outcomes, and others to propose to THRIVE.
 PAGs are encouraged to seek collaborators through their own networks and to sign up on THRIVE’s teaming webpage.

 Yes, proposers may submit a similar Solution Summary to the THRIVE ISO for consideration, even if the proposer has already submitted to an ARPA-H Mission Office ISO.
 However, the offeror must disclose that a similar Solution Summary was submitted to the Mission Office ISO to ensure transparency and avoid any duplication of effort.